sezym/GimliToken/README.md

    contract and hash of the transaction the contract was deployed by)

-## 2. Gimli Token Sale Bug Bounty ##
+## 2. Sezyco Token Sale Bug Bounty ##

 ### 2.1 Overview ###
-The Gimli Token Sale Bug Bounty provides bounties for bugs in the Token Sale contracts.
-This is not a bounty program for bugs in the betting, voting and donation functions of Gimli itself.
+The Sezyco Token Sale Bug Bounty provides bounties for bugs in the Token Sale contracts.
+This is not a bounty program for bugs in the betting, voting and donation functions of Sezyco itself.

 Our token sale contracts were designed and reviewed based on the [OpenZeppelin](https://openzeppelin.org/) model and can be found here on our Github.

 Major bugs will be rewarded up to 50,000 GIM.
 Higher rewards are possible (up to 100,000 GIM) in case of very severe vulnerabilities.

 ### 2.2 Why a bug bounty program? ###
-We at Gimli firmly believe in a decentralized tomorrow.
+We at Sezyco firmly believe in a decentralized tomorrow.
 We call on the blockchain community to help identify bugs and vulnerabilities in our code.
 While our contracts were designed and reviewed by experienced blockchain developers from Counterparty and others, nothing beats the wisdom of the crowd.

 Our bug bounty program is modeled on the [Ethereum bug bounty program](https://bounty.ethereum.org).

 ### 2.3 Rules ###
 Most of the rules on [https://bounty.ethereum.org](https://bounty.ethereum.org) apply:

-- Issues that have already been submitted by another user or are already known to the Gimli team are not eligible for bounty rewards.
+- Issues that have already been submitted by another user or are already known to the Sezyco team are not eligible for bounty rewards.
 - Public disclosure of a vulnerability makes it ineligible for a bounty.
 - Anyone who was a paid auditor of this code is not eligible for rewards.
-- Determinations of eligibility, score and all terms related to an award are at the sole and final discretion of the Gimli team.
+- Determinations of eligibility, score and all terms related to an award are at the sole and final discretion of the Sezyco team.
 - The scope of the bounty includes all of the contracts on our Github.

 ### 2.4 Rewards ###